-ProASIC3E devices offer powerful and flexible control of circuit timing through the use of analog circuitry.
-Each chip has six CCCs containing a phase-locked loop (PLL) core, delay lines, a phase shifter (0°, 90°, 180°, 270°), clock multipliers/dividers, and all the circuitry needed for the selection and interconnection of inputs to the VersaNet global network.
+ProASIC3 devices offer powerful and flexible control of circuit timing through the use of analog circuitry.
+Each chip has up to six CCCs.
+The west CCC also contains a phase-locked loop (PLL) core, delay lines, a phase shifter (0°, 90°, 180°, 270°), and clock multipliers/dividers.
+Each CCC has all the circuitry needed for the selection and interconnection of inputs to the VersaNet global network.
 The east and west CCCs each have access to three VersaNet global lines on each side of the chip (six total lines).
-The CCCs at the four corners each have access to three quadrant global lines in each quadrant of the chip.
+The CCCs at the four corners each have access to three quadrant global lines in each quadrant of the chip (except A3P030).